Road rage victim: 'You have to watch who you beep at'

 It happened around 11 a.m.
 Tuesday at the intersection of Old Bristol Road and Bridgetown Pike in Feasterville.

-The victim spoke to Action News about the terrifying moments when the passenger of another car allegedly fired a gun, hitting the rear passenger door of his car.
+The victim spoke to sister station WPVI in Philadelphia about the terrifying moments when the passenger of another car allegedly fired a gun, hitting the rear passenger door of his car.
 He asked to remain anonymous.

-The victim said he honked his horn to urge the car in front of him to turn right at the light then the driver and passenger of that vehicle became upset.
+The victim said he honked his horn to urge the car in front of him to turn right at the light, then the driver and passenger of that vehicle became upset.

 "They went real slow," he said.
 "I went up around them and they gave me the finger.
 I did the same back, and then I looked in my rear-view mirror."

-The victim said he then pulled off into a neighborhood at Prospect and East Myrtle avenues.

-Neighbors said they heard gunfire.
-The victim drove to an open area and waved down police.
+After the shooting, the victim said he then pulled off into a neighborhood at Prospect and East Myrtle avenues, drove to an open area and waved down police.

-"I heard a huge gunshot and then a lot of police sirens," said one resident.

-Lower Southampton Police are putting an image of the vehicle with the shooter inside out to the public.
+Lower Southampton police put out an image of the vehicle with the shooter inside.

-The victim said a woman was driving the car with a male passenger.
+The victim said a woman was driving the car, with a male passenger.

 "You have to watch who you beep at anymore," he said.
-"Anything could happen on the road and that could be your last moment in life."
+"Anything could happen on the road, and that could be your last moment in life."

 Anyone with information regarding this incident is asked to contact the Lower Southampton Township Police Department.